4rzumanyan/MoviesApplication/README.md

 # Movies Application

 This project aims to provide a simple Android application that allows users to browse and explore the latest movie releases. <br/>
-This project showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application.
+There showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application.

 ## Features